 Controversy at the Martin Luther King, Jr. National Memorial

-One of the quotes on the enormous Memorial statue has been shortened.
-The architect defends his decision to approve the amended quote, but critics say that the revised verbiage creates a false impression of the slain civil rights leader.
+One of the quotes on the enormous Memorial statue was shortened.
+Lead architect Ed Jackson Jr. defended his decision to approve the amended quote, but critics said that the revised verbiage created a false impression of the slain civil rights leader.
+After much debate, sculptor Lei Yixin removed disputed quote and repaired the carving.
 Learn more:

 Learn More About the Martin Luther King, Jr. National Memorial in Washington, DC